2018 SSH Novice Research Grant - Applications Open!

 NOTE: Only one project submission will be accepted from each Principal Investigator.

 Submit your Letter of Intent (LOI).
 The LOI must be no more than 4,000 characters, including spaces.

 A bibliography of references to support the research project is encouraged.
 The bibliography will not be included in the final character count.

 Letters of Intent must be entered into the SSH Presenter Center.
 You may access the Presenter Center using the following link:

 SSH Presenter Center

 Deadline - Letters of Intent

 5:00 PM US Central Daylight Time (CDT)

 If selected for further review, investigators will be subsequently invited to submit a full grant application.
-Notifications will be sent the week of September 25.
+Notifications will be sent in early October.
 Approximately 10% will be asked to submit a full application.

 WINNERS - 2017 SSH Novice Research Grant